wwatson4506/QNEthernet/README.md

 # This is a version of QNEthernet for use with the CYW4343W WIFI card.
-All examples except for ping.ino and simplePing.ino are tested and seem to work.
+All examples except for SNTPClient.ino, ping.ino and simplePing.ino are tested and seem to work.
 # THIS IS WORK IN PROGRESS.
 NO GUARANTEES AT All!!
 THE ORIGINAL AUTHOR IS NOT RESPONSIBLE FOR ANY OF THIS MODIFIED CODE!!
 ## To use the examples yoou must first edit the "QNEthernet/src/qnethernet/drivers/cyw4343w/src/secrets.h" file: